 La Isla de La Cartuja

-After discovering its pavilions, take a tour of the Monasterio de La Cartuja, a 13th century monastery that was restored for the ‘92 exhibition, and today is home to the city’s Museum of Contemporary Art.
-There are usually concerts on weekends.
+While you’re there, don’t miss the Monasterio de La Cartuja, a 13th-century monastery that was renovated for the Expo.
+These days, it’s home to the Museum of Contemporary Art and often hosts concerts on weekends.

 Plaza Santa Isabel